whosonfirst/go-mapzen-whosonfirst-s3/README.md

 ## Caveats

+* This exhausts file handles (so it's not terribly useful right now...)

-I still haven't entirely worked my head around the "correct" way to organize source files in Go repos so objects may still shift in transit, so to speak.
+* I still haven't entirely worked my head around the "correct" way to organize source files in Go repos so objects may still shift in transit, so to speak.